Tommy Hunter (baseball)

-Raymond Thomas Hunter (born July 3, 1986) is an American professional baseball pitcher in the New York Mets organization.
-He has played in Major League Baseball (MLB) for the Mets, Texas Rangers, Baltimore Orioles, Chicago Cubs, Cleveland Indians, Tampa Bay Rays, and Philadelphia Phillies.
+Raymond Thomas Hunter (born July 3, 1986) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Texas Rangers, Baltimore Orioles, Chicago Cubs, Cleveland Indians, Tampa Bay Rays, Philadelphia Phillies, and New York Mets.

-Hunter was drafted by the Rangers in the supplemental first round of the 2007 Major League Baseball draft out of the University of Alabama.
+Hunter was drafted by the Rangers in the supplemental first round of the 2007 MLB draft out of the University of Alabama.
 He made his major league debut in 2008.
 In 2010 he led the American League with a .765 winning percentage, as he had a 13–4 win–loss record.